Hackers News Hackers News

 Marcus Rodriguez

-A critical cybersecurity vulnerability has been uncovered in Argo CD, the declarative GitOps continuous delivery tool widely adopted across Kubernetes environments.
+• A critical vulnerability, CVE-2026-43824, has been discovered in Argo CD, a popular GitOps continuous delivery tool for Kubernetes.

 Argo CD’s ServerSideDiff Vulnerability

-Security researchers Alexmt and Hoang-Prod discovered and reported the issue on GitHub, warning that attackers only need basic read-only access to exploit it.
+Security researchers Alexmt and Hoang-Prod are credited with discovering and reporting the issue on GitHub.
+They highlighted that exploiting this vulnerability requires only basic read-only access.

-This enables the unauthorized extraction of highly sensitive operational data, including service account tokens, database passwords, TLS certificates, and third-party API keys.
+This critical oversight facilitates the unauthorized extraction of highly sensitive operational data, including service account tokens, database credentials, TLS certificates, and third-party API keys.

-For organizations unable to patch their systems immediately, temporary mitigations include removing the IncludeMutationWebhook=true annotation from all applications.
+• Remove Annotation (if unable to patch): For organizations unable to patch immediately, remove the IncludeMutationWebhook=true annotation from all applications as a temporary mitigation.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.